Cicada-Software/cicada/docs/github-codespaces.md

 your self-hosted instance of Cicada.
 Click it, accept the permissions, and you'll be redirected back to Cicada.

-That's it!
-Just restart the webserver and refresh the page, and your self-hosted Cicada instance will be ready to go!
+Now restart the webserver and refresh the page, and your self-hosted Cicada instance will be up and running!

+## Connecting to GitHub

+> Before connecting to GitHub you will need to make sure the Cicada server is publicly accessible.
+> On the "Ports" tab, right click on the first line (the Cicada/NGINX server) and under "Port Visibility"
+> make sure "Public" is selected.

+We just finished creating our new GitHub App, but it hasn't been connected to any repos yet!
+To connect, sign in, and on the dashboard click the "GitHub" button on the "Connect" section.
+This will redirect you to GitHub where you select which repositories you want to install Cicada on.

+Now Cicada is ready to accept events from GitHub!
+Read the [getting started](./docs/ci-lang/getting-started.md) docs for instructions on how to start writing workflow files.